 When we give our young learners the freedom to express their concerns about the world all around them, they tend to surprise us in every way.
 The second-grade students of GEMS DAA’s Lindsay Doughty are no different.
-She experienced this firsthand after being inspired by a visit from GDCF president Lee Watanabe-Crockett.
+She experienced this firsthand after being inspired by a visit from Wabisabi Learning president Lee Watanabe-Crockett.

-Spurred by the possibilities of this herself, Lindsay decided to pose the exact same opportunity to her own learners.
+Spurred by the possibilities of this herself, Lindsay decided to pose the same opportunity to her learners.
 “I was interested in getting my own students’ responses to that question,” she says.
 “We made a class list and marked the problems that came up multiple times.”
 Ultimately the students all settled on the matter of world hunger.

 Lindsay’s next step was consulting Tracy Murch, DAA’s Head of Teaching, Learning, and Innovation.
 “She and I had a brainstorming session and came up with an outline for a project,” says Lindsay.

 Next was a discussion with her learners about what they could do to abolish world hunger.
 From food boxes to fundraisers to sending seeds to plant, the students had many different notions of how to fix the problem.
 Then it came to them—the real answer was to share useful knowledge, which would mean being teachers themselves.

 GEMS students proudly observe and record the progress of their growing seedlings